JongKwonOh/Sobolev-acceleration-for-Neural-Networks/README.md

 Official code for the paper "Sobolev acceleration for neural networks" submitted to NeurIPS 2025.

 ## Architecture
-You can reproduce the results in Figure 6 of the manuscript by run the following command.<br>
+You can reproduce the results in Figure 3 of the manuscript by run the following command.<br>
 <br>
 `python fusion_optim_train.py`<br>

 ## Denoising Autoencoder

-You can reproduce the results in Figure 7 of the manuscript by run the following command.<br>
+You can reproduce the results in Figure 4 of the manuscript by run the following command.<br>
 `python train.py` command.<br>
 The saved model and results can be ploted using the `python test.py` command.

 ## Differentiation

-You can reproduce the results in Figure 9 of the manuscript by run the following command.<br>
+You can reproduce the results in Figure 7 of the manuscript by run the following command.<br>
 <br>
 `python train.py`<br>
 You can change arguments in config.yaml.